 One more thing that was different this time was diaper rash cream.
 In a couple of security scans, diaper rash cream was concerning for them.

-Last but not least, if you have kids snacks, baby food, packaged yogurt, make sure you take it out and put in the tray to save time and easy scan.
+Finally, if you have kids snacks, baby food, packaged yogurt, make sure you take it out and put it in the tray to save time and easy scan.

 4. An Extra outfit

 An extra outfit for your baby and an extra shirt for your self.
 If you have long flight hours like international flights then you might want to keep a full extra outfit for yourself too.